-Our paid preparer due diligence compliance program has expanded to include more preparers.
-It now includes the earned income tax credit (EITC), the child tax credit (CTC), the refundable part of the CTC, additional child tax credit (ACTC), the partial child tax credit for other dependents (ODC), and the American opportunity tax credit (AOTC) and the head of household (HOH) filing status.
+Our paid preparer due diligence compliance program has expanded.
+It now includes the earned income tax credit (EITC), the child/additional tax credit (CTC/ACTC), the other dependents (ODC), and the American opportunity tax credit (AOTC) and/or the head of household (HOH) filing status.

 We assign an appropriate compliance treatment in line with the preparer’s risk level.
 We consider what may be the cause of the errors:

-The Paid Preparer Compliance program takes a tiered approach depending on what category best fits the preparer.
-Our tiered approach includes educational letters and visits, audits, penalties and may result in barring preparers from filing tax returns in extreme cases.
+The paid preparer due diligence compliance program takes a tiered approach depending on what category best fits the preparer.
+Our tiered approach includes educational letters, phone calls, visits, audits and, penalties.
+Some preparers may be barred from filing tax returns in extreme cases.

 Why Have a Preparer Compliance Program?